vvoloshin/severgroup/readme.md

 * in default, app run with UTC.Offset(+3 hour)
-* for those who want to try to convert *.csv in the resulting file we - has two files (regulartestfile.csv, onerecordtwodates.csv), place them in ``inbox``, maybe something happens
+* for those who want to try to convert "*.csv/*.xml" in the resulting file we - has two files (regulartestfile.csv, onerecordtwodates.csv), place them in ``inbox``, maybe something happens
 * in the process of work may occur "some" exceptions, just do not pay attention to them, everything is fine, don`t panic